Hypnosis for Asperger’s syndrome

 For example, to help ward off repetitive behaviours, a hypnotic suggestion may trigger a new response which breaks the cycle.
 The use of certain words or phrases can be addressed by suggestions that put an unpleasant feeling, odour, or taste into the mouth.
 This helps to train a person afflicted with Asperger’s syndrome to recognize the unacceptable behaviours and correct them with the power of their own minds.

-Hypnosis has been used for many years in helping people to lose weight, stay focused on their goals, and focus the mind that help improve overall performance.
+Hypnosis has been used for many years in helping people to lose weight, stay focused on their goals, and focus the mind that helps improve overall performance.
 This means that it can be quite effective when used in treating the symptoms and the side effects of Asperger’s syndrome.

 Should hypnosis be used for treatment?